ntop/ntopng/doc/src/alerts/flow_checks.rst

 Points out the unsafe application for you credentials.

-Instead of using HTTPS some applications transmit passwords over the unencrypted connections, making them vulnerable.In order to exploit this vulnerability, an attacker may spy on the victim's network traffic.
+Instead of using HTTPS some applications transmit passwords over unencrypted connections, making them vulnerable.
+In order to exploit this vulnerability, an attacker may spy on the victim's network traffic.
 This occurs when a client communicates with the server over an insecure connection such as public Wi-Fi, or an enterprise or home network that is shared with a compromised computer.
 To prevent this type of attack it's fundamental to use an encrypted communication transport-level (SSL or TLS) to protect all sensitive data passing between the client and the server.

 The warning appears when the credentials have been inserted on the unsafe/encrypted channel.